lsk556/Group3-lab2-variant3/README.md

   element, and `"{elem1, elem2}"` for two or more elements.
 - **`concat` implementation** — Implemented by inserting all elements of the second set into the first.
 This is correct and sufficient for this lab.

+## Conclusion: Mutable vs Immutable BST

+Lab 1 provides a **mutable** `BinaryTree`: methods such as `add` and `remove` mutate the internal state of the object in place.
+The caller does not capture a return value; changes are implicit and the original structure is lost after every update.

+Lab 2 provides an **immutable** `BinaryTreeSet`: functions such as `cons` and `remove` always return a brand-new set, leaving the original untouched.
+State changes are explicit in the source code, because the programmer must reassign a variable to the returned value.

+This difference leads to three immediate consequences.
+- **structural sharing**: the immutable version reuses every sub-tree that was not affected by an update, whereas the mutable version destroys the previous shape entirely.
+- **persistence**: the immutable set keeps every older version valid, while the mutable set overwrites data in place.
+- **concurrency safety**: multiple threads can traverse an immutable set without locks, because no node ever changes after creation; the mutable tree requires explicit synchronization to prevent race conditions.

+In short, the mutable design optimizes for minimal update cost and familiar object-oriented syntax, while the immutable design trades a small space overhead for determinism, safety, and the ability to reason about data without hidden side effects.